005401/psss_processing/README.md

 # PSSS Processing
 This library is meant to be a stream device for processing images from PSSS cameras.

+## Currently running

+- PSSS processing is running on **sf-daqsync-02**, rest api on port **12000**.
+- Images are taken over from camera SARFE10-PSSS059.
+- Output stream is available on **tcp://sf-daqsync-02:8889**.
+- PV with the latest spectrum is **SARFE10-PSSS059:SPECTRUM**.

+The stream is being sent to the dispatching layer for storage (original image, spectrum, processing parameters), so please do not connect directly to the output stream and request the data from the dispatching layer.

 ## Overview
 The service accepts a bsread stream from a camera, it manipulates the picture based on the current settings, and calculates the spectrum of the manipulated image.
 The spectrum, together with the original image and the processing